mike001005/TrueCar/README.md

 -------------------------------------------

-----View Results---------------------------
+#View Results

-- cd into the dir of the test Example: cd Documents/TrueCar/target/surefire-reports

-- open any test file
+  cd into the dir of the test Example: cd Documents/TrueCar/target/surefire-reports open any test file
 -------------------------------------------

-----Approach-------------------------------
+#Approach
   My approach was to build a framework that would allow for any Car to be tested. the Test selects a random paint and one random option.
 I also test find car module on the configurator page.

 --------------------------------------------

-----Future Enhancements-------------------
+#Future Enhancements

--Add more Dirvers
+  Add more Dirvers
     chrome
     phantomjs
     IE
--Add a way to randomly add multiple options
+  Add a way to randomly add multiple options

-----Compromises---------------------------
+#Compromises

-- I had to grab vales from the print certificate page to print out the result of the test.
+  I had to grab vales from the print certificate page to print out the result of the test.